-Prerequisites: Graduate status or permission of department.
+SPANISH LINGUISTICS: SYNTAX 4 credits Prerequisites: Graduate status or permission of department.
 Descriptive study of Spanish syntax; introduction to theories of grammar; overview of Spanish semantics and pragmatics.
+Con-

+SURVEY OF HISPANIC LITERATURE: SPAIN 4 credits Prerequisites: Graduate status or permission of department.
+Historical overview of representative works and literary movements in Spain.
+Does not count toward M.A. in Spanish.
 Conducted in Spanish.

-- Graduate Courses 111 - 4 credits 507 SURVEY OF HISPANIC LITERATURE: SPAIN Prerequisites: Graduate status or permission of department.
-Historical overview of represen-tative works and literary movements in Spain.
-Does not count toward M.A. in Spanish.
-Conducted in Spanish. - 508 SURVEY OF HISPANIC LITERATURE: SPANISH AMERICA 4 credit Prerequisites: Graduate status or permission of department.
-HIstorical overview of represer 4 credits tative works and literary movements in Spanish America.
-Does not count toward M.A. in Spanish.
-Conducted in Spanish - 509 CULTURAL MANIFESTATION IN MEDIEVAL AND RENAISSANCE SPAIN 4 credits Prerequisite: Graduate status or permission of department.
+SURVEY OF HISPANIC LITERATURE: SPANISH AMERICA 4 credits Prerequisites: Graduate status or permission of department.
+HIstorical overview of representative works and literary movements in Spanish America.
+Does not count toward M.A. in Spanish 4 credits ish.
+Conducted in Spanish.

+CULTURAL MANIFESTATION IN MEDIEVAL AND RENAISSANCE SPAIN Prerequisite: Graduate status or permission of department.
 Comparative study of representa-tive artistic and literary works of the Medieval and Renaissance periods.
-Conducted in Span- - SPANISH APPLIED LINGUISTICS 510 4 credits Prerequisite: Graduate status or permission of department.
-This course discusses current the-ories of second language acquisition and their implications for the learning of problematic Spanish structures. - SPAIN DURING THE BAROQUE PERIOD 511 4 credits Prerequisite: Graduate status or permission of department.
-A comparative study of the differ-ent cultural manifestations during the 17th century in Spain.
-Conducted in Spanish. - CERVANTES: DON QUIJOTE 4 credits Prerequisite: Graduate status or permission of department.
-Reading and analysis of Don Qui-512 iote as the first modern novel in the historical context of Renaissance and Baroque esthetics.
-Conducted in Spanish. - 513 THE DON JUAN MYTH IN SPANISH CULTURE 4 credits Prerequisite: Graduate status or permission of department.
-Study of the evolution of the Don Juan myth from its origins to its latest versions in the 20th century. - 514 CULTURAL POLITICS IN THE RIVER PLATE 4 credits Prerequisite: Graduate status or permission of department.
-This course will examine the mil-itary dictatorships of the seventies and eighties in Argentina and Uruguay by looking at how these regimes affect culture. - 516 REPRESENTING REALITY IN 19TH CENTURY SPAIN 4 credits Prerequisite: Graduate status or permission of department.
+Conducted in Span-

+SPANISH APPLIED LINGUISTICS Prerequisite: Graduate status or permission of department.
+This course discusses current theories of second language acquisition and their implications for the learning of problematic Spanish structures.

+SPAIN DURING THE BAROQUE PERIOD Prerequisite: Graduate status or permission of department.
+A comparative study of the different cultural manifestations during the 17th century in Spain.
+Conducted in Spanish.

+CERVANTES: DON QUIJOTE Prerequisite: Graduate status or permission of department.
+Reading and analysis of Don Qui-jote as the first modern novel in the historical context of Renaissance and Baroque esthetics.
+Conducted in Spanish.

+513 THE DON JUAN MYTH IN SPANISH CULTURE Prerequisite: Graduate status or permission of department.
+Study of the evolution of the Don Juan myth from its origins to its latest versions in the 20th century.

+CULTURAL POLITICS IN THE RIVER PLATE Prerequisite: Graduate status or permission of department.
+This course will examine the military dictatorships of the seventies and eighties in Argentina and Uruguay by looking at how these regimes affect culture.

+516 REPRESENTING REALITY IN 19TH CENTURY SPAIN 4 credits Prerequisite: Graduate status or permission of department.
 A comparative study of the major literary and artistic movements in Spain from Realism to Modernism.
-Conducted in Spanish. - 518 20TH CENTURY SPAIN: THE AVANT-GARDE IN LITERATURE AND ART 4 credits Prerequisite: Graduate status or permission of department.
+Conducted in Spanish.

+518 20TH CENTURY SPAIN: THE AVANT-GARDE IN LITERATURE AND ART Prerequisite: Graduate status or permission of department.
 A comparative study of the major literary and artistic movements in Spain which illustrate the primary cultural changes of the century.
 Conducted in Spanish.

-519 THE SPANISH CIVIL WAR AND ITS CULTURAL IMPACT 4 credits - Prerequisite: Graduate status or permission of department.
-Study of the impact of the Civil War on Spanish culture. - 522 SPECIAL TOPICS IN SPECIALIZED LANGUAGE SKILLS OR CULTURE OR LITERATURE 1-4 credits Prerequisite: Graduate status or permission of department.
+THE SPANISH CIVIL WAR AND ITS CULTURAL IMPACT Prerequisite: Graduate status or permission of department.
+Study of the impact of the Civil War on Spanish culture.

+522 SPECIAL TOPICS IN SPECIALIZED LANGUAGE SKILLS OR CULTURE

+1-4 credits Prerequisite: Graduate status or permission of department.
 (May be repeated.)
-Development of specialized language skills or reading of significant works of literature or culture not studied in other courses - 525 20TH CENTURY SPANISH-AMERICAN NOVEL 4 credits Prerequisite: Graduate status or permission of department.
-Reading and discussion of repre-sentative contemporary Latin American novels.
+Development of specialized language skills or reading of significant works of literature or culture not studied in other courses.

+525 20TH CENTURY SPANISH-AMERICAN NOVEL Prerequisite: Graduate status or permission of department.
+Reading and discussion of representative contemporary Latin American novels.
 Conducted in Spanish.

-LATINO CULTURES IN THE USA 527 4 credits Prerequisites: Graduate status or permission of department.
+LATINO CULTURES IN THE USA 4 credits Prerequisites: Graduate status or permission of department.
 Inquiry into the Latino experience of displacement and marginality through the analysis of cultural manifestations in the USA.
 Conducted in Spanish.